shirish36/enterprise-cloud-monorepo/batch-app/README.md

 ## Architecture

 ```
-GCS Bucket (mounted as /mnt/gcs-bucket)
+GCS Bucket (mounted as /data/in)
-├── input/          # Files to be processed
+├── file1.csv      # Files to be processed
-├── processed/      # Successfully processed files
-└── failed/         # Files that failed processing
+├── ...
 ```

 ## File Processing Flow